- Why the type of investor you choose changes everything

 Revenue and margins

 Consistent revenue and healthy margins.
-PE firms want at least three years of financial history with steady or growing revenue.
-They'll pull apart gross margins, net margins, and EBITDA margin, and they will normalise your numbers, stripping out owner perks, one-off costs, and accounting choices.
+PE firms want at least three years of financial history showing steady or growing revenue.
+They'll analyse gross margins, net margins, and EBITDA margin, and they will normalise your numbers, stripping out owner perks, one-off costs, and accounting choices.
 If your reported EBITDA is £600k but the adjusted run rate is £350k, they price on £350k.
 The BVCA's private equity data shows this normalisation process is standard across all UK deal sizes.

 A business that runs without you.
-This is the single biggest thing separating a sellable business from a well-paid job with a company number.
-If you vanished for two months and the business kept running at 90% efficiency, that's attractive.
-If everything stops when you're not around, it shows up in the price.
-Or it kills the deal.
+This is the single biggest factor separating a sellable business from a well-paid job with a company number.
+If you disappeared for two months and the business kept operating at 90% efficiency, that's attractive.
+If everything stops when you're unavailable, it's reflected in the price, or it kills the deal.

 Sector fit with 2026 themes.
-PE firms follow the market.
+PE firms follow market trends.
 Right now, financial services ranks as the most attractive UK sector for 2026 investment, followed by technology and professional services.
-AI-enabled business models and digital infrastructure are drawing unusually strong interest at every deal size.
-If you're in one of these sectors, you'll find more willing buyers at better multiples.
+AI-enabled business models and digital infrastructure are drawing unusually strong interest across all deal sizes.
+If your business sits in one of these sectors, you'll find more willing buyers at better multiples.

 Untapped growth levers.
 PE doesn't buy businesses to maintain them.
-They want obvious things they can go and execute: geographic expansion, new product lines, operational efficiency, bolt-on acquisitions.
-The clearer the levers, the higher the multiple they'll pay.
+They want clear opportunities they can execute: geographic expansion, new product lines, operational efficiency gains, bolt-on acquisitions.
+The more obvious and accessible these opportunities are, the higher the multiple they'll pay.

 Clean governance and documentation.
-This is where deals collapse in due diligence.
+This is where deals fall apart in due diligence.
 Up-to-date accounts, proper contracts with main customers and suppliers, clean IP ownership, no outstanding legal disputes.
-Getting all this in order before you start conversations isn't optional.
-It's the price of admission.
+Getting these in order before you begin conversations is not optional.
+It is the price of admission to a PE process.

 Ready to explore your options on NewOwner?

-NewOwner is the UK marketplace that opens up private equity, venture capital, and angel deal flow directly to operators.
-We connect UK business owners and investors with no broker fees and no middlemen in the way.
-Whether you're raising, considering a sale, or looking for UK opportunities to back, browse live listings today.
+NewOwner is the UK marketplace that opens up the private equity vs venture capital vs angel investors landscape directly to operators.
+NewOwner connects UK business owners and investors directly, with no broker fees and no middlemen.
+Whether you're seeking investment, considering a sale, or looking for UK opportunities to back, browse live listings today.

-Quick take: Match stage to cheque size first.
+Quick take: If you're choosing between private equity vs venture capital vs angel investors, match stage to cheque size first.
 Sub-£500k and pre-revenue goes to angels (with SEIS). £500k–£20m with product-market fit goes to VC. £10m+ EBITDA and a real exit conversation goes to PE.
 Pitching the wrong category is the single biggest reason UK founders lose months on dead-end fundraising.

 The UK private capital market in 2026: what's actually happening

 PE activity has rebounded hard.
-After a subdued 2024, UK PE deal value rose 57% across full-year 2025.
-Mid-market deal volumes stabilised.
-Exit activity, which had essentially frozen, is finally thawing as valuations stabilise and macro conditions improve underwriting confidence.
+After a subdued 2024, UK PE deal value rose 57% over the full year 2025.
+Mid-market deal volumes stabilised, and exit activity, which was essentially frozen, is finally thawing as valuations stabilise and macro conditions improve underwriting confidence.
 The BVCA reports £190 billion in dry powder sitting in UK-managed funds, and 70% of PE firms plan to deploy more in 2026.

-American capital keeps coming in.
+American capital keeps flowing in.
 Around a third of UK PE deals in 2025 involved US investor participation, up from 23% a decade ago.
-US funds like UK assets partly because quality businesses trade at lower multiples here than in US domestic markets, which makes the UK unusually attractive as a cross-border acquisition target.
+US funds are drawn to UK assets partly because quality businesses trade at lower multiples here than in US domestic markets, which makes the UK unusually attractive as an acquisition target from a cross-border perspective.

 VC is strong at seed, thin at Series B and beyond.
-Seed investment surged in 2024-25, which is genuinely good news for early-stage founders.
-The later-stage gap (Series B+) is still structurally underfunded by domestic capital.
+Seed investment surged in 2024-25, a genuinely good sign for early-stage founders.
+But the later-stage gap (Series B+) remains structurally underfunded by domestic capital.
 If you're raising beyond £10 million, plan to include US or European funds in your process from the start.

 AI is the consensus theme.
-Across PE, VC, and angel investing, AI-enabled business models are drawing the strongest interest from every investor type.
+Across PE, VC, and angel investing, AI-enabled business models are drawing the strongest interest from all three investor types.
 If your business has a credible AI angle, 2026 is an unusually strong fundraising environment.

 Individual capital is replacing institutional money.
-The institutional fundraising drought of 2024-25 has pushed private market managers to open up funds to high-net-worth individuals and wealth platforms.
+The institutional fundraising drought of 2024-25 has pushed private market managers to open funds to high-net-worth individuals and wealth platforms.
 Angel syndication is growing.
-The upshot is that founders today have more diverse capital sources to choose from than they did five years ago.
+This democratisation means more diverse sources of capital are available to founders than existed five years ago.

 Thinking of selling?
 How PE, VC-backed buyers, and direct buyers compare

-If you've been reading this thinking about your own exit, the three investor types create three different buyer profiles.
-Different expectations, different timelines, different valuations.
+If you've been reading this private equity vs venture capital vs angel investors guide thinking about your own exit, it's worth understanding that the three investor types create three different buyer profiles, each with different expectations, timelines, and valuations.

 PE as a buyer is the most structured path.
-If you're doing £2 million+ in EBITDA and operating in a sector PE firms are actively targeting, a formal sale process run by a corporate finance adviser can yield the strongest valuation.
-Expect six to twelve months of work, substantial legal and advisory costs, and a long post-completion period where you're working toward earn-out targets.
+If you're generating £2 million+ in EBITDA and operating in a sector PE firms are actively targeting, a formal sale process run by a corporate finance adviser can yield the strongest valuation.
+But expect six to twelve months of work, substantial legal and advisory costs, and an extended post-completion period where you're working toward earn-out targets.

-VC-backed strategic buyers are companies that have raised venture capital and are using some of it for acquisitions.
-These tend to be faster, less formal processes, often with equity in the acquirer alongside cash.
+VC-backed strategic buyers are companies that have raised venture capital and are using it partly for acquisitions.
+These tend to be faster, less formal processes, with a component of equity in the acquirer alongside cash.
 Most active in tech, SaaS, healthcare, and fintech.

 Direct buyers through a marketplace is how most smaller business sales actually happen.
-For businesses doing under £5 million in revenue, listing on a marketplace puts you in front of qualified buyers (individual entrepreneurs, family offices, smaller investment funds) without broker commissions or a twelve-month formal process.
-NewOwner's marketplace is built for exactly this: owners listing their opportunities, buyers who are actively looking, no intermediaries.
+For businesses generating under £5 million in revenue, listing on a marketplace puts you directly in front of qualified buyers: individual entrepreneurs, family offices, and smaller investment funds, without broker commissions or a twelve-month formal process.
+NewOwner's marketplace is built for exactly this: business owners listing their opportunities and connecting directly with buyers who are actively looking.

-Whichever route you take, the fundamentals don't change.
-Clean financials.
-A business that doesn't depend entirely on you.
-Clear growth potential.
-Honest documentation.
+Whichever route you pursue, the fundamentals are the same: clean financials, a business that doesn't depend entirely on you, clear growth potential, and honest documentation.
 Buyers at every level will ask for exactly those things.

 How to position your business for private equity vs venture capital vs angel investment